 – St. Angela Merici

-In 1975, Ursuline Academy’s Board of Trustees was formed to assume responsibility for the daily operations of the school, under the chairmanship of Taylor W. Hanavan.
+In 1975, Ursuline Academy’s Board of Trustees was formed under the chairmanship of Taylor W. Hanavan.
 At that time, the Convent and school became separate corporations.
 The Convent corporation retained the name “Ursuline Academy, Inc.,” and the school corporation was known as “Ursuline Academy of Wilmington, Delaware, Inc.” For the first time in its history, lay principals were appointed to head the schools.
-A further reorganization of the school took place in 1988 when the Board of Trustees created the position of President of the Academy; Angela M. Boyle, class of 1953, was the first to hold this position.
-Today, Dr. Trisha Medeiros holds position of President and Maritza Poza-Grise, the Chair of the Board of Trustees.
+A further reorganization of the school took place in 1988 when the Board of Trustees created the position of President of the Academy which, as the CEO, would assume responsibility for the daily operations of the school; Angela M. Boyle, class of 1953, was the first to hold this position.
+Today, Dr. Trisha Medeiros holds the position of President, and Maritza Poza-Grise is the Chair of the Board of Trustees.

 Erin Allsman, APR ’95

 Erin Allsman is Brownstein Group’s Executive Vice President and Managing Director.
 She is Brownstein Group’s first-ever Managing Director, overseeing the agency’s brand strategy, public relations, creative, client services, social media and digital practices while also leading the agency’s long-term growth and specialization strategies.

 As the head of fixed income for Wilmington Trust Investment Advisors (M&T Bank), Dominick D’Eramo directs 30 investment professionals, including portfolio managers, credit analysts, and traders managing taxable and tax-exempt assets.
 He is responsible for the active management of institutional fixed income client relationships, including pensions and endowments, community banking relationships, schools, hospitals, and state and local governments.